-Measure Description Average Yield (Ml/d) SA1 Use of raw water transfer from Willes Meadow to Draycote The option would utilise an existing pipeline to take water from the Willes Meadow reservoir in Learnington Spa to Draycote reservoir. n/a SA2 Pumping Tack Lane into the Elan Valley Aqueduct (EVA) This option would increase abstraction from recent actual value (4.81Ml/d) to average annual licence value (17.01Ml/d).
-12.2MI/d SA3 Beechtree Lane borehole supply into EVA Increase the existing abstraction at the boreholes to 10- 12MI/d from the recent actual (0 MI/d).
-10-12MI/d SA4 Prioritise Carsington reservoir refill Ambergate pumping station on the River Derwent can be used to fill either Carsington or Ogston reservoirs (or direct to Ogston WTW).
+Measure Description Average Yield (MI/d) SA1 Use of raw water transfer from Willes Meadow to Draycote The option would utilise an existing pipeline to take water from the Willes Meadow reservoir in Learnington Spa to Draycote reservoir. n/a SA2 Pumping Tack Lane into the Elan Valley Aqueduct (EVA) This option would increase abstraction from recent actual value (4.81Ml/d) to average annual licence value (17.01Ml/d).
+12.2MI/d SA4 Prioritise Carsington reservoir refill Ambergate pumping station on the River Derwent can be used to fill either Carsington or Ogston reservoirs (or direct to Ogston WTW).
 This option would prioritise the filling over Carsington over Ogston. n/a